eckozero/CLIc/README.md

 nicely now, including its own class, which is nice because I thought I'd forgotten how to use them.

+The Check class is almost done, it has a function for horizontal, vertical and diagonal check validation.
+As per the update on 14/11/13 I have yet to make this work according to the rules of the game.

 In other news, I found a simpler wording for the __en passant__ rule so I *may* look to add this in at some (much) later point.